mesosphere/dcos-docs-site/pages/services/edge-lb/how-to-tasks/predefined-ports/index.md

 * The DC/OS Enterprise cluster must have at least one DC/OS **private agent** node to run the load-balanced service and at least one DC/OS **public agent** node for exposing the load-balanced service.

 # Exposing a task without pre-assigned ports

-This feature allows you to expose task without a Mesos-assigned port.
+This feature allows you to expose task without a preassigned port.

-Prior to this feature, Edge-LB only exposed task that have ports assigned by mesos.
-Its not a requirement for Mesos tasks to have port assigned always.
-By leveraging this feature, when there is no port assigned for task, an operator can specify a port in the pool config to expose that task.
+Prior to this feature, Edge-LB only exposed tasks that had a port assigned by the Mesos framework.
+Although most Mesos tasks are assigned a port for execution, the port assignment is not always required.
+For load balancing, however, a port assignment is required.
+To satisfy this requirement when you are using Edge-LB, you can manually specify a port in the pool configuration file to expose the task if no port has been previously assigned for that task.